 Questions About Income

-Have you reviewed their entire last two years of tax returns – including all their schedules?
-Meaning, have you addressed any Schedule A unreimbursed business expenses?
+Q: Have you reviewed the last two years of tax returns, including all schedules?

 Questions About Assets